-Ashleigh Shelby Rosette, PhD is an Associate Professor of Management and Organizations and a Center of Leadership and Ethics scholar at the Fuqua School of Business at Duke University.
-She is also a Fellow at the Center for the Study of Race, Ethnicity and Gender in the Social Sciences and a member of the Duke Corporate Education Global Learning Resource Network.
+Ashleigh Shelby Rosette, PhD is Senior Associate Dean, Professor of Management and Organizations, and Center of Leadership and Ethics scholar at the Fuqua School of Business at Duke University.

 She received her Bachelor in Business Administration degree and Master in Professional Accounting degree from the University of Texas at Austin.
 She received her Ph.D. in Management and Organizations from the Kellogg School of Management at Northwestern University.
-Prior to entering academia, she worked for Arthur Andersen LLP as a Certified Public Accountant.
+Prior to her career in academia she worked as a CPA.